 Ref.
 Question Policy Principles K12 Is there any other issues that could affect the means of escape, for example plastic conduit/loose cables not secured by fire rated fastening?
-Answe r Finding/Observation No No significant issues or observations made at the time of the premises survey.
+Answei Finding/Observation No No significant issues were identified, or other observations were made at the time of the premises survey.